Marital And Prenuptial Agreements

 - What happens if one spouse or the other dies or is incapacitated?

-- Will spousal support claims be waived or limited?
+- Whether spousal support claims will be waived or limited.

-- Can a party to the agreement make a claim against the estate of the other party upon death?
+- Whether a party to the agreement can make a claim against the estate of the other party upon the death.

 A prenuptial agreement, also known as a prenup, is a legal document that outlines how assets and debts will be divided in the event of a divorce.
 This important document can help protect your financial interests and provide peace of mind as you enter into marriage.
 Our experienced Fairfax marital and prenuptial agreement attorneys can guide you through the process of creating a prenup that meets your specific needs and concerns.